uiuc-sst/PTgen/mturk/README.md

 - Using an existing project, at right click on Copy.
 - Edit the copy as needed.

+### *Deprecated*

+Most of the rest of these instructions are obsolete.
+Instead, see the revised [mcasr](https://github.com/uiuc-sst/mcasr/tree/master/0-mturk) version.

 ### Get a collection of recordings of speech, in .wav or .flac format.
 - Concatenate them, monophonic (`channels 1` combines stereo channels into mono) and with a consistent sampling rate (`-r 22050`), into `/tmp/a.wav`.